Baryon asymmetry from dark matter decay in the vicinity of a phase transition: Boltzmann equations for cogenesis

-where $\Delta_{ij} \equiv M_i^2 - M_j^2, \lambda(x,y,z) \equiv x^2 + y^2 + z^2 - 2xy - 2xz - 2yz $ and $\Theta(x)$ is the Heaviside step function.
+\end{widetext} where $\Delta_{ij} \equiv M_i^2 - M_j^2, \lambda(x,y,z) \equiv x^2 + y^2 + z^2 - 2xy - 2xz - 2yz $ and $\Theta(x)$ is the Heaviside step function.
 It should be noted that in the above derivation of temperature corrected CP asymmetry, we consider the interference of tree level and self-energy diagrams only, assuming a quasi-degenerate RHN spectrum for which the vertex diagram contribution remains sub-dominant.
 In the above Boltzmann equations, $\langle \Gamma_i \rangle, \langle \sigma_{ii} v_{\rm rel} \rangle$ correspond to thermal averaged decay width and self-annihilation cross-section of species 'i' respectively.
 The washout terms in the Boltzmann equation for $B-L$ are \cite{Hugle:2018qbw}

 where $K_i(z)$'s are the modified Bessel functions of the second kind, $m_{l, h_2, h} $ denoting lightest to heaviest active neutrino masses, $g_l=2$.
 The parameter $\xi$ is defined below.

+The one-loop neutrino mass is given by where $m^2_{R,I}=m^2_{H,A}$ are the masses of scalar and pseudo-scalar part of $\Phi^0_2$ and $M_k$ is the mass eigenvalue of the mass eigenstate $N_k$ assuming the RHN mass matrix to be diagonal.
 In order to incorporate the constraints from light neutrino masses, we use the Casas-Ibarra (CI) parametrisation for radiative seesaw model \cite{Toma:2013zsa} which allows us to write the Yukawa coupling matrix satisfying the neutrino data as

 where $R$ is an arbitrary complex orthogonal matrix satisfying $RR^{T}=\mathbb{1}$ and $D_\nu \ = \ U^\dag m_\nu U^* \ = \ \textrm{diag}(m_1,m_2,m_3)$, the diagonal light neutrino mass matrix.
 The matrix $U$ is the usual Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix $U$ which diagonalises the light neutrino mass matrix $m_\nu$ given by Eq. \eqref{numass1} (assuming diagonal charged lepton basis).
 In Eq. \eqref{eq:Yuk}, the diagonal matrix $\Lambda$ is defined as